 Document Type : Research Paper

-Associate Professor of Agronomy Dept. Gorgan University of Agricultural Sciences and Natural Resources, Iran
+Department of Agronomy, Gorgan University of Agricultural Sciences and Natural Resources, Gorgan, Iran

-Barley was the first domesticated grain in the near east.
-Barley is an important feed grain in many areas such as Canada, Europe and in the U.S. It has also so important for animal feed and has several other usage such as alcohol industry, malt productive and biomass-fuels.
-Barley grain contains about 10% protein with eight essential amino acids.
-The characteristics of physiological and biochemical events during leaf senescence either flag leaf or other leaves have been investigated in field-grown barley (Hordeum Vulgare cv.
+Barley is an important feed grain in many areas such as Canada, Europe and in the U.S. It has also so important for animal feed and has several other usages such as alcohol industry, malt productive and biomass-fuels.
+The characteristics of physiological and biochemical events during leaf senescence either flag leaf or other leaves have been investigated in field-grown barley (Hordeum vulgare cv.
 Hordea).
 The traits included grain yield, chlorophyll and protein levels, CO2 assimilation rate, fluorescence, α-tocopherol and carotenoid levels, cellular oxidative level and chloroplast-encoded gene expression.
 The result showed significant role of flag leaf in grain yield.
 The chlorophyll and protein levels decline dramatically during senescence particularly in other levels.
-This was quite similar for net CO2 assimilation rate and maximal efficiency of PSII photochemistry (Fv/Fm).
+This result was quite similar for net CO2 assimilation rate and maximal efficiency of PSII photochemistry (Fv/Fm).
 This suggests that PSII apparatus remains functional in senescent flag leaf.
 Two main lipid-soluble antioxidant agents (α-tocopherol and carotenoid) showed significant increase particularly in flag leaf at late senescence stage around 25 days after anthesis, the level of lipid and other macromolecular-derived peroxidation has been measured by TBARM assay.
 The TBARM levels increased gradually during flag leaf and particularly other leaves senescence.
 The transcript levels of the chloroplast-encoded psbA decrease during senescence especially in other leaves.
 However, the transcript level was significantly higher in flag leaf leading to high level of photosynthesis capacity at the molecular level.